The shortest route to market capitalization is to start with the simplest iteration of your product; an MVP

 If you’re the visionary who doesn’t code but hypothesise business solutions, then you’d be pleased to know it’s normal to outsource mobile application development.
 The need to perform due diligence on your consultants can’t be overemphasized.

-To save you time (‘cause that’s money remember!) here’s a primer on the top mobile app development companies.
+To save you time (‘cause that’s money remember!) explore the top app development companies you have at your disposal.

 It’s true that MVPs are out to test market viability, as the name suggests, but even they could be customized as per the target audience.
 Opening the MVP to everyone at once might churn valuable insight during the formative stages of in-app development.
 But if you’ve already profiled the end-user, half the game is won.